Updated September 16, 2020

 In 2017 she published Lone Rider, telling the story of her adventure as the first British woman to circumnavigate the globe on a motorbike.
 She continues to be a keen motorcyclist, as well as an award-winning architect.

 Despite the general opinion that most of the world has already been discovered, there’s still plenty of people out there exploring and discovering it for themselves, and going to great lengths in order to do so.

 Lois Pryce is one of the most accomplished modern motorcycling explorers, having undertaken some truly epic journeys since 2003.

 She’s travelled 20,000 miles from Alaska down to the tip of Argentina, 10,000 miles through Africa, then back for another 6,000 mile journey across America with her husband, a relatively breezy 1,500 miles around Brazil, and most recently 3,000 miles around Iran.

 She’s written three books about her adventures, with Revolutionary Ride, about her Iranian trip, being the most recent.

 Maria Costello (MBE)

-Decades on from Beryl’s foreshortened career, women are now graciously allowed to race the TT should they want to.
+Decades on from Beryl’s foreshortened career, women are now graciously allowed to race the TT, should they be up to the task.